AaltoVision/ADVIO/README.md

 ## iPhone

 * __Camera frames:__ Camera frames are captured at 60 fps (resolution of 1280 by 720, portrait).
 The exact frame acquisition times reported by the platform are stored.
+The frames are packed into an H.264/MPEG-4 video file.

 * __Platform location:__ Data collected through CoreLocation.
 The update rate depends on the device and its capabilities.
 Locations are requested with the desired accuracy of kCLLocationAccuracyBest.
 The timestamps are converted to follow the same clock as the other sensors (time interval since device boot).
 The stored values are